 With the Snow Sheds with Berms Alternative, about 15 acres of USDA Forest Service lands would be affected by construction of the snow sheds and berms.
-NFS lands are managed according to the management prescriptions shown in Figure 3.4-4 through Figure 3.4-6 below and listed in Table 3.4-1 on page 3-43.
+NFS lands are managed according to the management prescriptions shown in Figure 3.4-4 through Figure 3.4-6 below and listed in Table 3.4-1 on page 3-45.
 These same 15 acres are also under the USDA Forest Service watershed emphasis management prescription (see Figure 3.4-4 through Figure 3.4-6 below).
 The snow sheds would not be consistent with the watershed emphasis management prescription (MP 3.1W).

-To address this inconsistency, FHWA would likely appropriate the approximately 15 acres from the USDA Forest Service for transfer to UDOT (typically in the form of a highway easement deed) under the authority of 23 USC Section 317, or UDOT would obtain an easement or other special-use authorization from the USDA Forest Service to allow construction, operation, and maintenance of the snow sheds and berms.
-If FHWA appropriates the NFS lands, the Forest Plan and its management prescription would no longer apply to those lands.
-However, with the appropriation the USDA FS may potentially need to amend the Forest Plan.
+FHWA would likely appropriate the approximately 15 acres from the USDA Forest Service.
+The right of way would be provided to UDOT (typically in the form of a highway easement deed) as nonexclusive under the authority of 23 USC Section 317 with the USDA Forest Service retaining all rights to issue authorizations for uses not inconsistent with highway use, or UDOT would obtain an easement or other special-use authorization from the USDA Forest Service to allow construction, operation, and maintenance of the snow sheds and berms.
+If FHWA appropriates the NFS lands, the Forest Plan and its management prescription might still apply to those lands.
+With the appropriation, the USDA Forest Service might need to amend the Forest Plan.
 If UDOT obtains an easement or other special-use authorization from the USDA Forest Service, the Forest Plan and its management prescription would still apply, and the USDA Forest Service would need to amend the Forest Plan to address the snow sheds and berms since they would not be consistent with the watershed emphasis management prescription's (MP 3.1W) prohibition of road construction (see Chapter 28, U.S. Department of Agriculture Forest Service Land Use Plan Amendments).

 Because the snow sheds would be mostly within the existing S.R.
-210 roadway, they would be consistent with current roadway use.
-However, the portions of the berms and snow sheds that extend outside the existing roadway would not be consistent with existing undeveloped NFS lands.
+210 roadway, they would be consistent with current roadway use and consistent with land use and resource plans (Wasatch Canyons master and general plans and the Cottonwood Canyon Scenic Byways Corridor Management Plan).
+The portions of the berms and snow sheds that extend outside the existing roadway would not be consistent with existing undeveloped NFS lands.
 The additional disturbance would be a 15-acre increase in the overall surface disturbance associated with the roadway.
+The land disturbance for the snow sheds would not be consistent with the Wasatch Canyons master and general plans and the Cottonwood Canyon Scenic Byways Corridor Management Plan goals of maintaining a natural landscape but would promote the use of transit service and would improve safety, which are key components of each of the plans.